Recommendations and/or Clinical Considerations

 - Patient and family experience surveys should be in place to monitor care quality during inpatient stroke admissions.

-Health Care Provider Information
+Healthcare Provider Information

-- Canadian Stroke Best Practices Table 2A: Recommended Laboratory Investigations for Patients with Acute Stroke or Transient Ischemic Attack
+- Canadian Stroke Best Practices Table 2A: Recommended Laboratory Investigations for Acute Stroke and Transient Ischemic Attack

 - RNAO Guidelines for Oral Health